ACCESS-NRI/access-py-telemetry/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-intake-telemetry could always use more documentation, whether as part of the
+access-ipy-telemetry could always use more documentation, whether as part of the
-official intake-telemetry docs, in docstrings, or even on the web in blog posts,
+official access-ipy-telemetry docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/charles-turner-1/intake_telemetry/issues.
+The best way to send feedback is to file an issue at https://github.com/charles-turner-1/access_ipy_telemetry/issues.

 If you are proposing a feature: